ProximaD/Solar-Panel-Website/README.md

 # Getting Started

-# This is my portfolio project designed HTML and CSS.
+# This is my portfolio project designed HTML5 and CSS3.
 Take it and make your own by setting it up in your local environment.
 Flow the steps below

 To get a local copy up and running follow these simple steps.